noir-lang/noir/README.md

 If you have hesitations with using `direnv`, you can launch a subshell with `nix develop` and then launch your editor from within the subshell.
 However, if VSCode was already launched in the project directory, the environment won't be updated.

-__Advanced:__ If you aren't using `direnv` nor launching your editor within the subshell, you can try to install barretenberg and other global dependencies the package needs.
+__Advanced:__ If you aren't using `direnv` nor launching your editor within the subshell, you can try to install Barretenberg and other global dependencies the package needs.
 This is an advanced workflow and likely won't receive support!

 ## License